Sophia Jex-Blake: Medical career

-Jex-Blake returned to Edinburgh, where she leased a house at 4 Manor Place, and in June 1878, put up her brass plate – Edinburgh had its first woman doctor.
-Three months later, she opened an outpatient clinic at 73 Grove Street, Fountainbridge, where poor women could receive medical attention for a fee of a few pence.
+Jex-Blake returned to Edinburgh, where she leased a house at 4 Manor Place, and in June 1878 put up her brass plate; Edinburgh had its first woman doctor.
+Three months later, she opened an outpatient clinic at 73 Grove Street, Fountainbridge, where poor women could receive medical attention for a few pence.
 After her mother's death in 1881, Sophia Jex-Blake had a period of depressed reclusiveness.
-The dispensary expanded by 1885 was moved to larger premises at 6 Grove Street, where a small five-bed ward was added.
+The dispensary expanded by 1885 was moved to larger premises at 6 Grove Street, where a five-bed ward was added.
 The little outpatient clinic thus became the Edinburgh Hospital and Dispensary for Women.
 This was Scotland's first hospital for women staffed entirely by women.

 In 1886, she established the Edinburgh School of Medicine for Women.
-Effectively a small extramural class, it was largely enabled by a small handful of profemale male physicians linked to the University of Edinburgh giving extramural classes open to men and women (which the university could not prevent).
-The first students included Elsie Inglis, Grace Ross Cadell, and her sister Georgina, but Jex-Blake's skill as a teacher did not match her role as a doctor.
+Effectively a small extramural class, it was largely enabled by a small group of profemale male physicians and surgeons recognised by the University of Edinburgh giving extramural classes open to men and women (which the university could not prevent).
+The first students included Margaret Ida Balfour, Elsie Inglis, Grace Ross Cadell, and her sister Georgina, but Jex-Blake's skill as a teacher did not match her role as a doctor.
 An acrimonious split emerged, with her students culminating in an infamous court case in 1889, where Jex-Blake was successfully sued for damages.
-Thereafter, the Cadell sisters pursued their studies with the more genial, though far younger, Elsie Inglis, who had set up a rival school, the Edinburgh College of Medicine for Women.
-Jex-Blake's school came to an effective end in 1892, when the University of Edinburgh began taking female students.
-The Elsie Inglis College continued until 1916, when it merged with the School of Medicine of the Royal Colleges of Edinburgh at Surgeons' Hall.
+Thereafter, the Cadell sisters pursued their studies with the more genial, though far younger, Elsie Inglis, whose father and his network had set up a rival school, the Edinburgh College of Medicine for Women.
+Jex-Blake's school continued until 1898, when she retired and moved to Sussex.
+In 1892, University of Edinburgh allowed female medical students to take its degree examinations.
+The Edinburgh College of Medicine for Women continued until 1908, after which the School of Medicine of the Royal Colleges of Edinburgh at Surgeons' Hall taught women students, increasingly in mixed-sex classes.

 Jex-Blake lived and conducted her practice for 16 years in the house known as Bruntsfield Lodge on Whitehouse Loan.
-When she retired in 1889, the Edinburgh Hospital and Dispensary for Women and Children moved to this site, and became known as Bruntsfield Hospital, where it continued to function on the site until 1989.
+When she retired in 1898, the Edinburgh Hospital and Dispensary for Women and Children moved to this site, and became known as Bruntsfield Hospital, where it continued to function until 1989.